buabeng2/Calculator/README.md

 # Calculator
-This project will combine HTML, CSS, and Javascript in order to create an online calculator
+The project implements an online calculator that can conduct basic functions and outputs.
+Focused on the usage of HTML and CSS in order to provide structure to the app itself and then javascript for the calculation process